Go back to Blog's hub Blog | tags:

 • What would make your life easier?

 • What is your process for using your current data product?
-What are the pain points and highlights of it?
+What are the pain points and highlights of this product?

 • What are three steps you take both before and after interacting with your data?